Emanakh/farm-products-project/README.md

 # farm-products-project
-simple backend project, practicing the basic concepts of the Backend with nodejs.
+practicing the basic concepts of the Backend.

 - creating server with http module
 - routing using url module